hisahi/uncil/docs/Users.md

 `uncil` can also run precompiled `.cnu` files (see `uncilc`).

+If the script defines a public function called `main`, it will be called with a single parameter; the list of command-line arguments given to the script, including the first element containing the script name.
+If `main` returns a value, it will be passed to `exit()` (see Library), except with `-i` where the return value is displayed to the user.

 ## uncilc

 `uncilc` is used to convert Uncil scripts from source code `.unc` into a